-- 5-07.
-Project Reporting Instructions.
-R. F. Henry and Millers Ferry Powerhouse data is automatically recorded hourly.
-A file containing the data is sent to the LDS system every four hours.
-The information includes pool elevations, megawatt loading of the units, turbine and spillway discharges, gate step settings and inflows.
-At 6:00 AM every morning a water management report is sent to the LDS.
-It includes rainfall, 24-hour discharges and inflows, projected generation and other pertinent information. - 5-08.
+5-08.
 Warnings.
 During floods, dangerous flow conditions, or other emergencies, the proper authorities and the public must be informed.
 In general, flood warnings are coupled with river forecasting.
 The NWS has the legal responsibility for issuing flood forecast to the public, and that agency will have the lead role for disseminating the information.
-For emergencies involving the R. F. Henry Project, the operator on duty should notify the Water Management Section, Operations Division and the Operations Project Manager at the project.
+For emergencies involving the R. F. Henry Project, the operator on duty should notify the Water Management Section, Operations Division, and the Operations Project Manager at the project.
 A coordinated effort among those offices and the District's Emergency Management Office will develop notifications to make available to local law enforcement, government officials and emergency management agencies.

 5-09.
 Role of Regulating Office.
 The Water Management Section of the Mobile District Office is responsible for developing operating procedures for both flood and non-flood conditions.
-Plans are developed to most fully use the water resources potential of each project with the constraints of authorized functions.
+Plans are developed to use most fully the water resources potential of each project within the constraints of authorized functions.
 Those plans are presented in water control manuals such as this one.
 Water control manual preparation and updating is a routine operation of the Water Management Section.
 In addition, the Water Management Section maintains information on current and anticipated conditions, precipitation, and river-stage data to provide the background necessary for best overall operation.
 The Water Management Section arranges communication channels to the Power Project Manager and other necessary personnel.
 Instructions pertaining to reservoir regulation are issued to the Power Project Manager; however, routine instructions are normally issued directly to the powerhouse operator on duty.